srgwsrgwetgethg/pyorient/README.md

 **develop**
 [![Build Status](https://travis-ci.org/mogui/pyorient.svg?branch=develop)](https://travis-ci.org/mogui/pyorient) [![Coverage Status](https://coveralls.io/repos/mogui/pyorient/badge.svg?branch=develop&service=github)](https://coveralls.io/github/mogui/pyorient?branch=develop)

 [Orientdb](http://www.orientechnologies.com/) driver for python that uses the binary protocol.

+> Note: checkout branch `2.2.x` for connecting to OrientDB version `2.2.x` and branch `3.1.x` for OrientDB version `3.1.x`.
+However, be aware that version `3.1.x` is work in progress and not fully functional yet.

 Pyorient works with orientdb version 1.7 and later.
 > **Warning** Some issues are experimented with record_create/record_upload and OrientDB < 2.0.
 These command are strongly discouraged with these versions